alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 From around here time becomes night.
 From then on, it's endless night scenes until the battle ends.

-For monsters responding to Captain Scarlett's roar and enhanced soldiers, I deliberately made night scene colors bright.
-Thinking realistically, you'd darken them more to match background colors for atmosphere, but doing that raises the screen's age appeal.
+For monsters responding to Captain Scarlett's roar and enhanced soldiers, I deliberately made night scene colours bright.
+Thinking realistically, you'd darken them more to match background colours for atmosphere, but doing that raises the screen's age appeal.
 What we aimed for was screens for boys and girls, "manga movie" screens, so we thought about showing characters and monsters as clearly as possible.

 However, cuts where story development called for "this cut should be really dark!" were properly crafted.